What is Ditsmod

-- To date, Ditsmod is one of the fastest among Node.js web frameworks.
+- As of today, Ditsmod is one of the fastest Node.js web frameworks:

-Some concepts of Ditsmod architecture are taken from Angular concepts, and DI is built based on the native Angular DI module.
+Some architectural concepts in Ditsmod are inspired by Angular, with its DI system built on Angular's native DI module.

 ExpressJS vs. Ditsmod

-For comparison, the following two examples show the minimal code required to run ExpressJS and Ditsmod applications.
+For comparison, the following examples demonstrate the minimal code needed to start applications with ExpressJS and Ditsmod.

 import express from 'express';